juanpc2018/HELP-STOP-THE-DRAMA-/README.md

 But Windows8,1 was Not discontinued when that happened.

-Windows10 Pro does Not work with 4-Physical CPU socket boards, Only 2 CPUs, Needs to buy Windows10 Pro for Workstations or Server but Not the Basic Server.
+Windows10 Pro does Not work with 4-Physical CPU socket boards, Only 2 CPUs, Needs to buy Windows10 Pro for Workstations or Enterprise or Server but Not the Basic Server.

 NVIDIA removed CUDA 64-Bit driver support for GTX Titan 6GB PCIe card since drivers 388.
 Tested with CUDA-Z